top of page

 Mackenzie Katz

 I showed up to Tenaya's class in 2023 curious about line dancing.
 Turns out it became my lifeline when everything else was falling apart.
-Now I'm completely obsessed and thankful to be able to choreograph with Emily Kessler under Live Laugh Line Dance.
+Now I'm completely obsessed and thankful to be able to choreograph with Emily Kessler under Live Laugh Line Dance, and run our class Barn Burner.
+What drives me is helping people find that same joy I discovered when I desperately needed it.
+It’s a pleasure to boot scoot with y'all sexy angels.